FelixStumvoll/SVE-jakarta-ee/README.md

 ### JPA Queries

 While JPA provides a very nice API for creating database queries, it is not fully compatible with Kotlin as of right now.
-When returning a built in type from a `TypedQuery` such as a string or a number the Java class must be provided instead of the Kotlin class as seen in the example below.
+When returning a built-in type from a `TypedQuery` such as a string, or a number the Java class must be provided instead of the Kotlin class as seen in the example below.
 This is not only cumbersome but also leads to a compiler warning.
 In the example below the method `.toLong` is used to convert it to the Java primitive type `long` which is equivalent to the Kotlin `Long` type.